Liverpool Cathedral

-Liverpool Cathedral is the Cathedral of the Anglican Diocese of Liverpool, built on St James's Mount in Liverpool, and the seat of the Bishop of Liverpool.
-It may be referred to as the Cathedral Church of Christ in Liverpool (as recorded in the Document of Consecration) or the Cathedral Church of the Risen Christ, Liverpool, being dedicated to Christ 'in especial remembrance of His most glorious Resurrection'.
-Liverpool Cathedral is the largest cathedral and religious building in Britain, and the eighth largest church in the world.
+Liverpool Cathedral is a Church of England cathedral in the city of Liverpool, England.
+It is the seat of the bishop of Liverpool and is the mother church of the diocese of Liverpool.
+The church may be formally referred to as the Cathedral Church of Christ in Liverpool.
+It is the largest cathedral and religious building in Britain, and the eighth largest church in the world.